envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 Wasm defines a wasm extension.
- Note: v8 is used as the VM for the Wasm extension.
+ Note: at the moment, Envoy Gateway does not support configuring Wasm runtime. v8 is used as the VM runtime for the Wasm extensions.

 _Appears in:_
 - [EnvoyExtensionPolicySpec](#envoyextensionpolicyspec)